FreeRADIUS/freeradius-server/doc/wrap.md

 columns.

 If there are multiple blank lines in a row, then the output should contain only one blank line.
+If there are blank lines at the end of the file, they should be removed.

 Trailing spaces on lines should be removed.